a733573/quicksearch_selector/README.md

    - Select text in Anki.
    - Use the configured shortcut key (`Ctrl+Shift+S` by default) to open the popup.
-   - Click on a search button to open the selected text in the corresponding search engine.
+   - Click on a search button to open the selected text in the corresponding tool.

 2. **Auto-Popup**:
    - Select text in Anki.
    - After a configurable delay (default: 1000ms), the popup will automatically appear.
-   - Click on a search button to open the selected text in the corresponding search engine.
+   - Click on a search button to open the selected text in the corresponding tool.

 ## Configuration

 - Go to `Tools > Add-ons > QuickSearch Selector > Config` to customize settings.
-- Add or remove search buttons, change the shortcut key, and configure auto-popup settings.
+- Add or remove search tools, change the shortcut key, and configure auto-popup settings.
+- Supported tools include:
+  - **Search Engines**: Google, Google Images
+  - **Dictionaries**: Wiktionary, Oxford Learner's Dictionaries
+  - **Pronunciation Tools**: YouGlish
+  - **Translation Tools**: DeepL (English to Japanese)

 ## Troubleshooting